mikel-egana-aranguren/mikel-egana-aranguren/README.md

 # Mikel Egaña Aranguren, Ph.D.

-I am an [Associate Professor](http://go.ehu.eus/mikel-egana-aranguren) at Universidad del País Vasco/Euskal Herriko Unibertsitatea (UPV/EHU), in the Dept. of Computer Languages and Systems.
+I am an [Associate Professor](http://go.ehu.eus/mikel-egana-aranguren) at Euskal Herriko Unibertsitatea (EHU), in the Dept. of Computer Languages and Systems.

 ## Background